 Improving the accuracy of search through allowing for more information is the key selling point of this solution, although it’s also easy to install and simple to configure and it has the fairly standard features of most solutions such as auto-correction, spell-checking etc.

 This extension is moderately priced at $149 (one-off fee).

-I think all of the above provide big improvements on the existing Magento search, however it does definitely come down to individual requirements – for example I really like Algolia because it allows for a very impressive and quick user experience, but it doesn’t necessarily offer the deepest search filtering and it doesn’t have the same learning capabilities as some of the others.
+I think all of the above provide big improvements on the existing Magento search, however it does definitely come down to individual requirements – for example I really like Klevu because of it’s NLP capabilities and it’s ability to provide more accurate results for more long-term queries.

 If you think that there are extensions or solutions that I’ve missed, feel free to reference them in the comments below.